mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 - Lightning Component changes (create, change, delete components).

 ## Passwords
+### Passwords
+Each user has a unique username/password.
+The admin can ensure these are strong and secure through password policies, password expiration, password resets, and Login Attempts / Lockout Periods.

+Password Policies govern ```login and password specifications```.
+Passwords cannot contain a user's username and cant match their first or last name.
+Password restrictions and lockout policies can be changed as needed and can apply at the org level or profile level.
+Changes to org-wide password policies do not affect profile-specific password policies.

+There are default password reqs for new orgs that can be modified except for the Personal Edition.
+These include a minimum length of ```at least eight characters, including one alphabetic character and one number```, the security question answer cannot contain the password, and a user cannot reuse their last 3 passwords.
+Password expiration time an also be set.
+The default for this is ```90 days```, but it can be set to 30, 60, 90, 180, 1 year, or never expires.

+Password Policies can specify login attempts and lockout periods.
+For invalid login attempts, you can set it to 3, 5, 10, or no limit.
+The length a user is locked out can also be set to 15 minutes, 30 minutes, 60 minutes, or forever.

+Password setting modification can improve security:
+- Password question requirement - can be set to not contain password.
+- Obscure secret answer for password resets - this hides the text when the user types security answer.
+- Password complexity requirement - enforce a certain combination of characters.
+- Minimum password length - can be set between 5 and 50 characters.
+- Require a minimum 1 day password lifetime - users are not allowed to change password more than once a day.
+- Enfoce password history - number of passwords remembered (none to 24).

+There are some things to consider when resetting passswords:
+- When email is changed, the password is also reset.
+- Reset Password on the 'Users' page can reset all or select passwords.
+- A automatic email is generated when there is a password reset.
+- ```Reseting a locked account user's password automatically unlocks the account.```

+### User Authentication
+There are several ways to authenticate users:

+- Single Sign-On.
+Allows users in the org to login with other applications ```using single user credentials``` with an external provider.
+This removes the need to login to every single application every time.
+Only one password is needed this way.
+Can be used to standardize authentication.
+Federated Authentication or Delegated Authentication can be used.
+Increases use and efficiency.
+Also reduces risk of numerous logins.

+    - Federated Authentication.
+Allows affiliated but unrelated service providers to share authentication data using SAML assertions.
+Salesforce can be the identity provider, service provider, or both.
+Automatically enabled for an org.
+    - Delegated Authentication.
+Allows authentication using credentials from an external authentication provider wrapped in a web service.
+Uses a strong form of user authentication and makes the login page private and accessible only behind a corporate firewall.
+Enabled via ```Setup -> Single Sign-On Settings```.

+- Multi-Factor Authentication.
+Increases an Org's security.
+Can be service-based or policy-based.
+Second factor may be the mobile authenticator app, or they can use WebAuthn or U2F security keys.
+Some considerations:

+    - Users who log in through an authentication provider that supports Single Sign-On are not subject to multi-factor authentication by default.
+    - MFA can be enforced (Session Security Level Required at Login = High Assurance).
+    - Salesforce support users, partner support users, and subscribers with high-assurance sessions can log in asother users without triggering the multi-factor authentication (MFA) challenge.
+The Multi-Factor Authentication for UI Logins During Log In As setting is disabled by default.
+    - Multi-factor authentication (MFA) can be enabled for all the users in an org by selecting a setting.
+This org-wide setting is the quickest way of satisfying the MFA requirement and will be used by Salesforce to automatically enable and enforce MFA in the future.
+    - To enable MFA for all the users, Require multi-factor authentication (MFA) for all direct UI logins to your Salesforce org can be enabled on the Identity Verification or Session Settings page in Setup.
+    - To enforce MFA challenges for users, Session Security Level Required at Login can be set to High Assurance in their profile
+    - An administrator must ensure that Multi-Factor Authentication is in the High Assurance column on the Session Settings page in Setup.

 ## Session Settings

 ## IP Restrictions
 ## Login Hours
 ## Device Activation & Identity Verification